Second Rate Democracy

 Quick – name five presidents from the 19th century.
 If you are like most Americans, you would probably struggle to name more than Andrew Jackson and Abraham Lincoln.
 That is because this was the century of weak presidents – with few of them being “great” or “memorable.”
 But this was in fact what the founding fathers intended.
 They saw Congress, not the presidency, as the most powerful branch – and gave to it almost all the important powers: to pass laws, levy taxes, and declare war.
 The role of the president was primarily administrative: to implement the laws.
 In Madison’s words, “in republican government, the legislative authority necessarily dominates.”
 And for over a century, it did.

-So how did we get to the point where the president is the most powerful person in American – where we are now concerned about an “imperial presidency” whose power is enormous and ripe for potential abuse?
+So how did we get to the point where the president is the most powerful person in America – where we are now concerned about an “imperial presidency” whose power is enormous and ripe for potential abuse?
 The answer lies in two developments in the 20th century.
 First was the rise of the U.S. as a leading global economic and military power after World War II.
 Particularly concerning to many has been the growth of the president’s unchecked authority to use the military and the intelligence services.
 For example, there is a long history of secret CIA interventions in the politics of other countries, particularly in Central and South America.
 More recently, the CIA was involved in the abuses of prisoners in the Abu Ghraib prison, and the National Security Agency was caught spying on the personal communications of millions of Americans.
 By their very nature, the covert activities authorized by presidents are difficult to control by Congress or the public.

 Many presidents, both Republican and Democratic, have also been unable to resist the military power at their disposal.
 They have pursued numerous overt military interventions in other countries – all without any formal declaration of war by Congress.
 In the past, these have included Vietnam, Grenada, Panama, and Bosnia.
 President George W. Bush acted unilaterally to commit troops to long wars in Afghanistan and Iraq.
 President Obama came under criticism for endorsing the controversial use of drones in Afghanistan and other countries, and for his authorization of airstrikes in Syria.
 More recently, President Trump unilaterally authorized the military assassination of one of the highest officials in Iran – bringing the U.S. to the very brink of war with that country.
 The power to use military force – the de facto power to declare war – has now migrated from Congress to the presidency.